sunilkumardevalla/my_enumerables/README.md

 # my_enumerables

-In this project, you will implement your own version of Ruby’s enumerable methods.
+In this project, we have implemented our own version of Ruby’s enumerable methods.

 ## Screenshot of the output